shrestabs/ucsc-incominggrad/README.md

 INTERNSHIP
 ------
 - Career fair frequency?
 > ~4 fairs seen by Fall’18 batch from sept 18 to mar 19.
+See <https://careers.ucsc.edu/>

 - When to start internship hunt?
 > As soon as you land.
+Or maybe before.

 - How is the ALUMNI Network?
-> Poor.
-But you can find them on Linkedin and InMail them.
+> Frankly Poor.
+But you can network / find them on Linkedin and InMail them.

-- How is the Interview process of UCSC grad?
+- How is the Interview process for UCSC grads?
 > The usual.
 Unlike grads from top tier colleges like CMU that directly get an interview call, UCSC grads mostly go through an online coding callenge (Mostly Hackerrank).
 Internships are easier to get compared to full time.
 Maybe 3-4 times easier.